Crypto137/MHServerEmu/docs/Overview.md

 byte[] EncodedMessage
 ```

+Some payloads appear to slightly deviate from this structure (e.g. dumped NetMessageInitialTimeSync has an extra 0x01 byte between id and size).
+The details of this are still being investigated.

-When a player tries to log in, the client first requests an AuthTicket protobuf message from the auth server specified in SiteConfig.xml over https.
-This message contains session info (id, token, AES-256 encryption key), as well as the frontend server address and port that the client proceeds to connect to.
+When a player tries to log in, the client communicates with the auth server specified in SiteConfig.xml over https.
+The end result of this communication is an AuthTicket payload that contains session info (id, token, AES-256 encryption key), as well as the frontend server address and port that the client proceeds to connect to.
+It's possible to bypass the authorization process entirely by responding to the initial request with an AuthTicket payload straight away.

 The frontend server routes messages to various services using what is called mux.
 Communication with the frontend server requires a 6 byte header with the following structure: